-For Device Subscriber certificates that assert serverAuth in the EKUExtended Key Usage:
+For Device Subscriber certificates that assert serverAuth in the Extended Key Usage:

-- A subject alternative name of type dNSName must be included. - Wildcard domain names are permitted in the dNSName values only if all sub-domains covered by the wildcard fall within the same application, cloud service, or system accreditation boundary within the scope of the sponsoring agency. - Wildcards shallmust not be used in subdomains that host more than one distinct application platform.
-The use of third-level agency wildcards, (e.g., .[agency].gov), shallmust be prohibited to reduce the likelihood that a certificate will overlap multiple systems or services.
-Third level wildcards are permitted for DNS namesdNSName dedicated to a specific application (e.g., .[application_name].gov). - Before issuingrequesting a serverAuth certificate containing a wildcard, the CA shall ensure the sponsoring agency has a documented procedure for determiningmust provide evidence to the issuing CA that the scope of the certificate does not now and will not infringe on other agency applications.
+- A subject alternative name of type dNSName must be included. - Wildcard domain names are permitted in the dNSName values only if all sub-domains covered by the wildcard fall within the same application, cloud service, or system accreditation boundary within the scope of the sponsoring agency. - Wildcards must not be used in subdomains that host more than one distinct application platform.
+The use of third-level agency wildcards, (e.g., .[agency].gov), must be prohibited to reduce the likelihood that a certificate will overlap multiple systems or services.
+Third level wildcards are permitted for dNSName dedicated to a specific application (e.g., .[application_name].gov). - Before requesting a serverAuth certificate containing a wildcard, the sponsoring agency must provide evidence to the issuing CA that the scope of the certificate does not now and will not infringe on other agency applications.